Language selection

 International Police Peacekeeping and Peace Operations Program

 Since March 2015, Canada has deployed Canadian civilian police officers to Ukraine through the International Police Peacekeeping and Peace Operations Program, which is jointly managed by GAC (through PSOPs), the RCMP and Public Safety Canada.
-The program supports Ukrainian police reform through police deployments to 2 missions:
+The program supports Ukrainian police reform through the Canadian Police Mission in Ukraine (CPMU), a bilateral Canada-Ukraine mission.

 Women, peace and security

-The women, peace and security (WPS) agenda and Canada’s National Action Plan on WPS are central to Canada’s Feminist International Assistance Policy.
-The Action Plan aims to increase women’s participation in peace and security efforts and advance gender equality through Canada’s programming, policy and advocacy efforts.
-In Ukraine, Canada supports the implementation of the WPS agenda through, for example, support to Ukraine’s National Action Plan on WPS and initiatives to increase the role of women in the security and defence sectors.
+The Women, Peace and Security (WPS) agenda and Canada’s National Action Plan on WPS are the cornerstone of Canada’s feminist foreign policy.
+The Action Plan aims to enhance peace and security for all people through the meaningful inclusion of women in decision-making and the protection of their rights.
+In Ukraine, Canada supports the implementation of the WPS agenda through, for example, support to Ukraine’s second National Action Plan on WPS and to other initiatives working alongside Ukrainian partners to increase the participation of diverse women in the security and defence sectors, including in response to reports of conflict-related sexual violence.

 Partnerships and organizations